Emem-Data/MessyData2/README.md

 ![image](https://github.com/Emem-Data/MessyData2/assets/103915142/e1010c4f-41db-4b62-8cce-ad396eb54bc7)

-Yess!!, I did it 💃.
+Yes!!, I did it 💃.

 Next on the Line is to fix the Emails without domains.

-for this cleaning process, i am assuming that the email field is very important and users with no traceable email or No email values will be removed from the table.
-I noticed that chatgpt provided same phone numbers for some users, and anither unique identity after the ID column should be the email address, hence the restrictions.
+for this cleaning process, I am assuming that the email field is very important and users with no traceable email or No email values will be removed from the table.
+I noticed that chatgpt provided the same phone numbers for some users, and another unique identity after the ID column should be the email address, hence the restrictions.

 ## DELETE ROWS WITH NULL VALUE AND NO DOMAIN